barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 there were four books arranged on a table, and no sign of a safe.
 The books were:

-- *The Pnakotic Manuscripts*, centuries old and written in English.
+- **The Pnakotic Manuscripts** - centuries old and written in English.

-- *Selections de Livre D'Ivon*, centuries old and written in a language none of you recognised (French).
+- **Selections de Livre D'Ivon** - centuries old and written in a language none of you recognised (French).

-- *Amongst the Stones*, fairly recent, English, handwritten, and bound in some sort of skin.
+- **Amongst the Stones** - fairly recent, English, handwritten, and bound in some sort of skin.

-- *Life As A God*, fairly recent, English, and bound in human skin.
+- **Life As A God** - fairly recent, English, and bound in human skin.

 Over the next few hours Prof. Musgrave read *Amongst the Stones* and Lady Ashdown read *Life As A God* (after Wilhelmina tried and failed).